Sayers' redistricting project

 Dual-degree programs allow students to explore special areas of interest at the same time they hone their journalistic skills and understanding.
 In just one year of study beyond the stand-alone journalism degrees (advanced language training excepted), students can earn a master's in journalism and one of the following:

 - Dual M.A. in Journalism and Legal Studies

-- Dual M.A. in Journalism and Soil, Water and Environmental Science
+- Dual M.A. in Journalism and Environmental Science

 - Dual M.A. in Journalism and Master of Public Administration